President – Creative Learning

 Chief Executive Officer – Creative Learning

-Carola Mandelbaum is the Executive Vice President for Creative Learning (CL), and as such she oversees the overall management of the organization including programs, financial systems, and operations.
+Carola Mandelbaum is the Chief Executive Officer for Creative Learning (CL), and as such she oversees the overall management of the organization including programs, financial systems, and operations.
 Carola leads the business development process, strategies and systems with demonstrable success in winning high impact international development projects.
 She acts as a liaison with the CL Board of Directors and interacts with all CL donors.

 Carola is the co-founder of Creative Learning’s School-2-School program and is the Program Director for CL’s Human Rights and Advocacy programming, including projects in Guatemala, Peru, Libya and Egypt.
 She is an experienced project manager and technical advisor with primary focus on livelihoods, gender and human rights, Prior to joining Creative Learning, Carola was Management Associate at Creative Associates International Inc.

 With over 20 years of experience, she has managed large and small development programs from a variety of donors, has extensive experience developing the capacity of local NGOs, and working in complex environments.
 Carola is Argentine and holds a Joint MA in Latin American Studies and Journalism from New York University and a BA in Political Science with a focus international relations from Universidad de San Andres in Buenos Aires, Argentina.
 She is a Board Member of the Volunteers for Economic Growth Alliance (VEGA)